JohnOmernik/zetago/README.md

 That is the fundamental difference, if you don't want to have "public" nodes as defined by DCOS, then leave the public prompt in the DCOS config creation blank, and instead specify edge nodes manually in the network configuration.
 If you specify public nodes in the DCOS config, it will auto populate the suggested node in the network config.

 ### Get initial Repo - Note this prep will not work from a mac.
-Please run from a linux host to start...
+Please run from a linux host to start (See aws note about start node)
 ----------
 1. Clone https://github.com/JohnOmernik/zetago
+1b.
+Ensure your priv key you used to start the nodes is on the box you are doing the prep from.
 2. $ cd zetago

 ### Prep Cluster